lVlyke/starfield-mod-loader/README.md

 ## Game plugins

 Once at least one mod with a plugin has been installed, you will see your plugins listed along with their load order.
 Plugins can be individually disabled or re-ordered by dragging and dropping them.
+Plugins inherited from a base profile cannot be re-ordered or enabled/disabled.

 You can right click individual plugins to bring up additional options.

 ### Plugin type promotion